UPDATE: This small business website post was originally published on 2 October 2015 and was updated on 14 May 2020.

 Many small business owners rely on using third-party platforms or avoid setting up their own website because they think it’s complicated or expensive.

 But building and maintaining a website is easier and cheaper than ever before.
 Even if you aren’t tech-savvy or creative, you can now use simple web publishing tools to build a website in a couple of hours.
 And the fees for hosting a website start at less than $10 per month — probably one of the cheapest marketing costs out there.
+Have a look at GoDaddy’s cheap hosting options.

 Take my advice, small business owners — there are no more excuses.
 If you’re putting off building a website, you’re hurting your business.
 It’s time to get started!